interlock-network/knowledgebase-public/why/gitlab.md

 Since 2020, github has closed the gap on many of Gitlab's main feature advantages around CI, Project Management and container registry.

 Still, some gaps exist, which is why we still use Gitlab.
-Specifically, Github is lacking in Orchestration.
+Specifically, Github is lacking in GitOps.
 For that, we use Gitlab to mirror our Github repositories, execute piplines, and orchestrate instances in kubernetes.
 Gitlab's built in orchestration features include: